carlesgutierrez/carlesgutierrez.github.io/_posts/mediaart/2015-01-23-Chino-Pinball-Tested-in44perills-street.md

 Experimentation:

-Pinball game in videmapping over Perills Street ( Barcelona ) This was the first aproaching to the public space with street format.
+We tested to videmapping Perills Street ( Barcelona ) as the pinball table.
+This was the first aproaching to the public space with street format.
 Date: last days "Fiestas de Gracia" 2014.
 In collaboration with [*44Perills sound art association*](https://es-es.facebook.com/44Perills)